 Last week I let Little L in on a secret - I had plans to make us some vegan goldfish crackers.
 Of course, as soon as he heard my secret he wanted to make them right then, but I informed him that I had just ordered the fish cookie cutter the day before so it would be a few days before we could do it.
 He was disappointed but vowed to check the mail every day until it came.
 So every day we would walk to the mail box (it's in the middle of our neighborhood) to see if it came, and every day we would leave empty handed.
 That is until just the other day.
 When Little L saw the padded envelope in our box he started jumping up and down and giggling hysterically.
 It finally came!
 This meant dropping everything and baking some crackers straight away.
 We used a recipe I found here.
 They were really quite simple and fast to make.
 The only problem was that my children ate them as fast as I could bake them.
 I only had a partially filled jar to photograph.
 That, too, was devoured right after I snapped the pic.
 They asked me to triple the recipe next time.
 I have a feeling that will be very soon.
 I think that means they were worth the wait!
 If you are vegan or avoiding dairy I implore you to run to your pantry now and make some!
-We already had all of the ingredients on hand (minus the special cutter!)our favorite sweet! snack book
+We already had all of the ingredients on hand (minus the special cutter!)

 And since we are on the topic of delicious snacks, I thought I would share my family's favorite go-to recipe for when we are craving a sweet.
 It's a recipe we adapted from The Waldorf Kindergarten Snack Book.
 I would have these on hand at all times if possible, but again they are devoured within a day or two.